This New Quantum Computer Science From Volkswagen Will Blow Your Mind | Innovation & Feature

 Tailor-Made Designs

 VW wants to eventually simulate the chemical structure of a complete electric vehicle battery on a quantum computer.
-It seems -blowing but all this super science has a distinct purpose: the development of high-performance electric vehicle batteries.
+It seems mind-blowing but all this super science has a distinct purpose: the development of high-performance electric vehicle batteries.
 VW is creating what they call a “tailor-made battery,” or a configurable, production-ready “chemical blueprint.”

 VW’s press materials on this topic are focused on the hard science, but reading between the lines one can see the intent.
 VW will leverage cutting edge science to create a better automobile – in this case, electric ones.
 And the timing seems right, given how a recent survey from AAA found car buyers are warming up to electric vehicles.